 Holders of an approved eTA who travel to Canada multiple times over the years do not need to reapply for travel authorization for every visit.
 Likewise, the Canadian eTA can be used for multiple entries as long as they are under 180 days in duration.

-Before you can get a visa for Canada from Norway, there are a few requirements that must be met.
+In order to submit an eTA Canada application from Norway, there are a few requirements that must be met.
 They include the following:

-- A valid biometric Norwegian passport – All Norwegian citizens must have a valid passport in order to receive a Canadian eTA visa and travel to Canada.
-The eTA is electronically linked to your passport.
-We also recommend having a minimum of 6 months validity in your passport so that you can enter and exit the country without any problems
+- A valid biometric Norwegian passport – All Norwegian citizens must have a current passport with a minimum validity of 6 months in order to receive a Canadian eTA visa waiver and travel to Canada.
+The eTA is electronically linked to the passport used to complete the application.

-- Documents with Personal Information – While filling out the application, all travelers will need to provide information that pertains to their passport, personal information (address, contact information), employment, and travel details/itinerary.
-We recommend keeping these documents nearby so that you can easily access them while going through the application.
+- Documents with Personal Information – While filling out the application, all travelers will need to provide information that pertains to their passport, personal information (address, contact information), employment history, and travel details/itinerary.
+Applicants are advised to keep these documents nearby so they can easily access them while going through the application.

 - A valid form of payment – Finally, travelers will need a valid form of payment, such as a debit or credit card, to pay the eTA application fees and ultimately submit their application